Anime: Fan response

 Anime clubs gave rise to anime conventions in the 1990s with the "anime boom", a period marked by anime's increased global popularity.
-These conventions are dedicated to anime and manga and include elements like cosplay contests and industry talk panels.
+These conventions dedicated to anime and manga include elements like cosplay contests and industry talk panels.
 Cosplay, a portmanteau of "costume play", is not unique to anime and has become popular in contests and masquerades at anime conventions.
 Japanese culture and words have entered English usage through the popularity of the medium, including otaku, an unflattering Japanese term commonly used in English to denote an obsessive fan of anime or manga.
 Another word that has arisen describing obsessive fans in the United States is wapanese, referring to white individuals who want to be Japanese, or later known as weeaboo or weeb, individuals who demonstrate an obsession with Japanese anime, a term that originated from abusive content posted on the website 4chan.org.
 While originally derogatory, the terms "otaku" and "weeb" have been reappropriated by the anime fandom overtime and today are used by some fans to refer to themselves in a comedic and more positive way.

 Anime enthusiasts have produced fan fiction and fan art, including computer wallpapers, and anime music videos (AMVs).
 Many fans visit sites depicted in anime, games, manga and other forms of otaku culture.
-This behavior is known as "anime pilgrimage".
+This behavior is known as an "anime pilgrimage".

 By the 2020s, anime had firmly established itself as a major global cultural force, resonating with audiences far beyond its origins in Japan.
-Over half of Generation Z worldwide identified as anime fans, reflecting the medium’s widespread appeal across cultures and languages.
+Over half of Generation Z worldwide identified as anime fans, reflecting the medium's widespread appeal across cultures and languages.
 The growing international enthusiasm for anime has been attributed to its emotional depth, distinctive visual style, and ability to explore universal themes such as identity, friendship, and perseverance.
 Its influence can be seen in global entertainment, fashion, and online communities, demonstrating how anime has evolved from a regional art form into a defining element of modern pop culture.